 The most modern beat license today is the unlimited beat lease license.
 Many producers are providing this option, and it’s pretty popular among artists.

 But what is an unlimited beat lease exactly?

 In short, this lease grants the artist or licensee unlimited rights to the beat.
 It’s similar to the unlimited rights that is received with an exclusive rights agreement, but without full ownership of the beat.
 This means that the producer can continue to lease the beat to however many artists they want.

 That’s a short explanation of what this new lease option is.
 Now let’s dive in a little deeper and go over the pros and cons of it.

-Unlimited lease beats provide some awesome perks for artists.
+Unlimited lease beats, also known as unlimited license beats, provide some awesome perks for artists.
 Perks such as: